kwoongbae/kwoongbae.github.io/_pages/about.md

 ---
 Thanks for visiting my website!

 I'm a Master student in Dept. of Industrial and Management Engineering at POSTECH.
-My purpose is to explain financial phenomena based on **a Deep Understanding of Finance** with **AI Development Capabilities**.

 My research interests include

 - **(Finance)** Emerging risks and insurance regulatory capital with mathematical and statistical methodologies;
 - **(AI)** Generalization of internal mechanism on AI models with adversarial attacks.